Myrmecology/Silver-Pine-State-University-/README.md

 # Silver Pine State University - Course Registration Portal

+For a video demo of this project, please visit: https://www.youtube.com/watch?v=B7QYufMsFO4

 A modern, interactive web-based college class registration system that simulates a real university student portal experience.
 Students can enter their information, browse a professional course catalog, register for up to 5 classes, and manage their personalized class schedule.

 ## Features